Sapiens-OSS/sapiens-modding-wiki/docs/docs/mod-types.md

 # Mod Types

 Sapiens modding has two mod types: world mods, and app mods.
+There is a also a third 'mod type' called direct editing.

 ### World Mods